 This iPad app for beginning writers comes from Handwriting Without Tears.
 Kids use their fingers to practice forming letters and numbers on the screen.
-When your child is ready, she can switch to using a stylus.
+When your child is ready, your child can switch to using a stylus.

 There are a number of free iPad apps that let kids complete paper worksheets on a tablet.
 Two examples are PaperPort Notes and SnapType (developed by an occupational therapist).

-Here’s how these apps work: Your child takes a photo of her worksheet.
-She taps on the screen where she wants to add text and types in her answers.
-If the worksheet is multiple choice or fill-in-the blank, she can use her finger to write in words or circle the answer.
-When she’s finished, she can print out the photo of the worksheet.
+Here’s how these apps work: Kids take a photo of their worksheet.
+They tap on the screen where they want to add text and type in their answers.
+If the worksheet is multiple choice or fill-in-the blank, they can use their finger to write in words or circle the answer.
+When they’re finished, they can print out the photo of the worksheet.